G-structure/rat_attack/planner/general_prompt.md

 	•	Numbered steps ([ ] checkboxes) with a short “Why this now?” rationale.
 	•	Relative links to any artifacts you create (files, notes).
 	•	Status or checkbox updates are captured by appending new `§ UPDATE` sections rather than modifying prior content.
+	•	planner/notes/ files are also append-only; create new `§` blocks or uniquely suffixed files instead of rewriting existing content.
 	2. Never write to: planner/spec.md.
 	3. Ask before you act: For any potentially disruptive change (renames, deletes, dependency adds, toolchain changes), propose a dry-run plan and wait for explicit operator approval.
 	4. Small diffs only: Prefer 1–3 files per step.
 Defer broad restructuring unless explicitly requested.